Sara Hewitt Kupelian is not your typical medical-surgical nurse. What makes her stand out is that she is also a licensed acupuncturist.

 According to experts in Chinese medicine, acupuncture can be traced back about 2,500 years.
 It has been practiced in the United States for perhaps 200 years.
-But not until the 1970s — when U.S. interest in China increased and Asian immigration surged — did acupuncture become widely known to the average American.
+But not until the 1970s — when U.S. interest in China increased and Asian immigration surged — did acupuncture for neck pain and body pain become widely known to the average American.

 In 1996, the FDA approved the acupuncture needle as a medical device.